PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/countries/add-edit-country.md

  - **Default currency** - This is a drop-down field which allows to seect a currency from the ones that are enabled on the shop.

- - **Zone** - This is a drop-down field with all the zones that can be selected.
+ - **Zone** - This drop-down allows selecting a zone.
+All the zones are listed (both enabled and disabled ones).
 The following tooltip is displayed: "Geographical region.".

- - **Does it need Zip/Postal code?** - Toggle switch for either "yes" or "no".
-By default is set to "yes".
+ - **Does it need Zip/Postal code?** - This toggle indicates whether a user living in this country must give a zip code or not when signing up to the shop.
+The toggle can be put on "yes" or "no".
+By default, it is set to "yes".

- - **Zip/Postal code format** - This is a mandatory field.
+ - **Zip/Postal code format** - This field is mandatory.
-The following helptext below is displayed: "Indicate the format of the postal code: use L for a letter, N for a number, and C for the country's ISO 3166-1 alpha-2 code.
+The following help text is displayed: "Indicate the format of the postal code: use L for a letter, N for a number, and C for the country's ISO 3166-1 alpha-2 code.
 For example, NNNNN for the United States, France, Poland and many other; LNNNNLLL for Argentina, etc. If you do not want PrestaShop to verify the postal code for this country, leave it blank."

  - **Address format** - Firstly a box is displayed with the following default inputs: firstname lastname, company, address1, address2, city, State:name postcode, Country:name, phone.
 On the right a helptext is displayed: "Some countries require different elements than others.
 Click on the button below to get the valid default address format for this country."
-Under the helptext there are 5 fields that can be pressed, and when pressed on any of the selections will be added to the address format input box:
+Under the help text, the 5 following helper links are displayed and can be selected.
+You can click on the various helper links on the side of the text-field in order to add more fields to the address format.
-     - **Customer** -  in this section it's possible to press the "+" sign to add to the format the following inputs: lastname, firstname, birthday, email, website, company, siret, reset_password_token, htmlFields.
+     - **Customer** -  the following parameters can be added to the address format: lastname, firstname, birthday, email, website, company, siret, reset_password_token, htmlFields.
-     - **Warehouse** - in this section it's possible to press the "+" sign to add to the format the following inputs: reference, name, management_type, htmlFields
+      - **Warehouse** - the following parameters can be added to the address format: reference, name, management_type, htmlFields
-     - **Country** - in this section it's possible to press the "+" sign to add to the format the following inputs: iso_code, name, zip_code_format, htmlFields
+     - **Country** - the following parameters can be added to the address format: iso_code, name, zip_code_format, htmlFields
-     - **State** - in this section it's possible to press the "+" sign to add to the format the following inputs: iso_code, name, htmlFields
+     - **State** - the following parameters can be added to the address format: iso_code, name, htmlFields
-     - **Address** - in this section it's possible to press the "+" sign to add to the format the following inputs: company, lastname, firstname, address1, address2, postcode, city, other, phone, phone_mobile, vat_number, dni, htmlFields.
+     - **Address** - ithe following parameters can be added to the address format: company, lastname, firstname, address1, address2, postcode, city, other, phone, phone_mobile, vat_number, dni, htmlFields.

  Below there are 4 buttons with different actions:

-     - **Use the last registered format** - When pressed, prompts a message asking: "Are you sure you want to restore the default address format for this country?", the options are: "ok", "cancel".
+     - **Use the last registered format** - When this button is pressed, the following modal is displayed: "Are you sure you want to restore the default address format for this country?", the options are: "ok", "cancel".
 When pressed "ok" will input the address format box with the last registered formats.
-     - **Use the default format** - When pressed, prompts a message asking: "Are you sure you want to restore the default address format for this country?", the options are: "ok", "cancel".
+     - **Use the default format** - When this button is pressed, the following modal is displayed: "Are you sure you want to restore the default address format for this country?", the options are: "ok", "cancel".
 When pressed "ok" will input the address format box with the default address formats.
      - **Use my current modified format** - When pressed, prompts a message asking: "Are you sure you want to restore the default address format for this country?", the options are: "ok", "cancel".
-When pressed "ok" will input the address format box with the current modified formats.
      - **Clear format** - When pressed, prompts a message asking: "Are you sure you want to restore the default address format for this country?", the options are: "ok", "cancel".
-When pressed "ok" will remove all the formats.
+When "ok" is pressed, all the fields are removed from the address format.

- - **Active** - Toggle switch that can be turned to "Yes" or "No".
-By default is set to "yes".
+ - **Active** - This toggle can be turned to "Yes" or "No" to enable or not the country.
+By default, it is set to "yes".
+A disabled country will not be suggested as an option when a visitor wants to register and create a new account.
- - **Contains states** - Toggle switch that can be turned to "Yes" or "No".
+ - **Contains states** - This toggle indicates whether the country has "states" or not.
+It can be turned to "Yes" or "No".
 By default is set to "no".
+If set on "yes", this adds a new field to the address format.
- - **Do you need a tax identification number?** - Toggle switch that can be turned to "Yes" or "No".
-By default is set to "no".
+ - **Do you need a tax identification number?** - This toggle can be turned to "Yes" or "No".
+By default, it is set to "no".
- - **Display tax label (e.g. "Tax incl.")** - Toggle switch that can be turned to "Yes" or "No".
-By default is set to "yes".
+ - **Display tax label (e.g. "Tax incl.")** - This toggle allows choosing whether the tax status (included or excluded) should be displayed next to the prices or not.
+It can be turned to "Yes" or "No".
+By default, it is set to "yes".

 ## Call to action